Core Concepts

 Installation

-Add the ExeWatch project reference or NuGet package to your solution.
+Add the ExeWatch project reference to your solution.
 For WinForms apps, also add ExeWatch.WinForms.
+Download both from the SDK Downloads page.

 Initialization